About me

 For me, the most important political challenge today is reversing climate change, through a radical green investment plan to create jobs, energy security and more liveable communities.
 At the same time we have to defend democracy, and the security of our democratic allies, against far-right parties and the totalitarian states that stand behind them.

-What I learned from the working-class community I grew up in is: everything we have, we had to fight for.
+I’ve lived in central London since 1988, but what I learned from the working-class community I grew up in is: everything we have, we had to fight for.